RIOT-OS/RIOT/doc/guides/managing-a-release/README.md

 - [ ] Add [branch protection rules](https://github.com/RIOT-OS/RIOT/settings/branches) for the release branch (if you don't have permissions ask an [admin](https://github.com/orgs/RIOT-OS/teams/admin) or [owner](https://github.com/orgs/RIOT-OS/teams/owners)). :warning: A new rule has to be added manually for each release, since the Github Merge Queue cannot be enabled for branches that are protected with a wildcard rule for some reason.
 - [ ] Open issue in release specs repo for release candidate
 - [ ] Send hard feature freeze email
-- [ ] Co-ordinate testing for release candidate
+- [ ] Coordinate testing for release candidate
-- [ ] Co-ordinate bugfixing for release candidate on master
+- [ ] Coordinate bugfixing for release candidate on master
 - [ ] Backport bugfixes for release candidate to release branch

 **Releasing**